josmac69/data_platform_case_studies/README.md

 <br>

 ## General notes
+* So far investigation showed:
+  * Kafka is the most popular tool for data ingestion
-* So far investigation showed that Apache Spark is the most popular tool for processing of big data in data platforms *
+  * Apache Spark is the most popular tool for processing of big data in different parts of data platforms
+  * Apache Airflow is the most popular tool for orchestration of scheduled tasks

 ## Links to be reviewed
 * [SnowPlow](https://github.com/snowplow/snowplow)